flip-hoisting: Exploiting Repeated Parameters in Discrete Probabilistic Programs: flip -HOISTING

 \subsection{Global Hoisting}

-Local hoisting is limited: it can only find hoisting opportunities that are local to each \texttt{if}-expression.
-In this section we develop a more complete analysis, which we call \emph{global hoisting}, that retains the tractability of local hoisting while finding hoisting opportunities that span multiple \texttt{if}s.
+Local hoisting identifies hoisting opportunities within a single \texttt{if}-expression.
+In this section we develop a separate analysis, which we call \emph{global hoisting}, that retains the tractability of local hoisting while finding hoisting opportunities that span multiple \texttt{if}s.

 Consider the minimal example in Figure~\ref{fig:global-ex} that we label $\prog_g$.
-In this program \flip{}s 2 and 4 are path redundant since $\pathcond(\prog_g, 2) = \flip{}_1$ and $\pathcond(\prog_g, 4) = \neg\flip{}_1$, which are clearly inconsistent logical sentences.
+In this program \flip{}$_2$ and \flip{}$_4$ are path redundant since $\pathcond(\prog_g, 2) = \flip{}_1$ and $\pathcond(\prog_g, 4) = \neg\flip{}_1$, which are clearly inconsistent logical sentences.
 However, these two \flip{}s are \emph{not} locally redundant.
 We would like to efficiently certify that it is safe to hoist these \flip{}s and others similar to them.
-To accomplish this we will perform a form of \emph{data-flow analysis} on the program.
-The essence behind data-flow analysis is to traverse the program and collect a set of facts -- stated as logical propositions -- that hold at each point in the program.
-By suitably constraining the structure of these facts we ensure that the analysis itself is efficient.
+To accomplish this we will perform a form of \emph{data-flow analysis} on the program~\citep{aho1986compilers}.
+The essence behind a data-flow analysis is to traverse the program and collect a set of facts -- stated as logical propositions -- that hold at each point in the program.
+By suitably constraining the structure of these facts we ensure that the analysis is efficient.

 Figure~\ref{fig:global-ex-annot} shows $\prog_g$ annotated with the data-flow facts required to perform global hoisting.
-We track two kinds of facts: (1) \emph{aliasing facts}, marked with blue boxes, that relate local variables to the \flip{}s that they must be equal to; and (2) \emph{constraint facts}, in yellow boxes, that list assignments to \flip{}s that are implied by \texttt{if}-statement guards.
-For instance, we know that on Line~\ref{line:constraint} it must be the case that \texttt{\{1 = true\}} since we (1) know from the aliasing facts that \texttt{x} is assigned to be equal to \flip{}$_1$ and (2) know that the guard constrains \texttt{x} to be \texttt{true} since the branch was taken.
+We track two kinds of facts: (1) \emph{aliasing facts}, marked with orange boxes, that relate local variables to the \flip{}s that they must be equal to; and (2) \emph{constraint facts}, in cyan boxes, that list assignments to \flip{}s that are implied by \texttt{if}-statement conditions.
+For instance, at the point where \flip{}$_2$ occurs it must be the case that \texttt{\{1 = true\}} because we know from the aliasing facts that \texttt{x} is assigned to be equal to \flip{}$_1$, and we know that the condition constrains \texttt{x} to be \texttt{true} since the branch was taken.
+The data-flow analysis records these aliasing facts and constraint facts in a linear pass through the AST.